 In any hallucinogen, psychological dependence can develop, causing the user to devote so much time to finding drugs and getting high that they neglect work, school, and other responsibilities.
 When this happens, it’s time to seek help.

 Get Help for Your Addiction

-Recovery for hallucinogens can vary and can feature deadly withdrawal symptoms.
-For these reasons, treatment needs to happen under professional, medical supervision.
-If you or a loved one are using hallucinogens and can’t stop, or your or their hallucinogen use is causing harm to yourself, your loved one, or others, there is help available.
+Recovery options for hallucinogen addiction vary.
+With some drugs, withdrawal can be deadly.
+In these cases, treatment needs to happen under professional, medical supervision.
+If you or a loved one are using hallucinogens and can’t stop, if hallucinogen use is causing harm to the user and others, help is available.

-Rehabilitation is an in-patient medical treatment for drug use that makes sure you or your loved one is safe during the process of getting sober.
-The rehab treatment process begins with intake, where a professional assesses what kind of detox and rehab treatments are best for you.
-Then, you are taken to a room where you can relax and be monitored for withdrawal symptoms.
-This is detox and can last for a day to a week, depending on the type of drugs you were on.
+Rehabilitation at an inpatient medical treatment for drug use ensures you or your loved one is safe during the process of getting sober.
+The rehab treatment process begins with a professional assessment of what kind of detox and rehab treatments are best for you.
+Withdrawal is monitored to prevent fatal complications.
+The length of detox depends on the drug and the addiction.

 In rehabilitation, you’re given the tools to live a sober life after you leave.
 This can include trauma counseling, working through past pain which drove you to use in the first place.
-It also includes medication, regimented daily schedules, lectures, group therapies, and life skills training to help you when you leave the facility.
+It also may include medication, regimented daily schedules, lectures, group therapy, and life skills training to help you cope without drugs.